 Unbiased Correlation of 2-D Random Processes

-While 1-D correlation is a staple of signal processing, optical systems naturally operate in two dimensions.
-Transitioning from 1-D temporal signals to 2-D spatial signals requires a more rigorous handling of the observation window.
+Transitioning from 1-D temporal signals to 2-D spatial signals requires a rigorous handling of the observation window to remove bias.
 Building on the concepts from Correlation Integral with Window Functions—specifically the final section regarding 2-D window functions—we can extend the unbiasing procedure to account for the complex geometries, such as circular apertures, commonly found in optical hardware.

 In 2-D, the "slide and multiply" overlap area (the area of overlap between a mask and its shifted version) decreases as the spatial lag \((\tau_x, \tau_y)\) increases.
 Without correction, this geometric roll-off biases the correlation estimate toward zero.
 To recover the true stationary covariance of the underlying process, we must divide the raw correlation by the autocorrelation of the mask itself.